 18. That was the age that I was first diagnosed with high blood pressure.
 It was a few months after I graduated from high school.
 I was so shocked that I could even be diagnosed with it at such a young age.
 Looking back it was probably something that I could have prevented had I known a lot more about the condition.
 Did you know that high blood pressure is the second most common cause of preventable death in the US?

-May is National High Blood Pressure Education Month and I’m going to share my story with you about what it’s really like living with high blood pressure.
+May is National High Blood Pressure Education Month and I’m going to share my story with you about what it’s really like living with hypertension.
 Of course I’m no expert but I’ve been living with it for 10 years and hope that I can shed some knowledge to help educate you.

 The Reality of Living With High Blood Pressure